-The above table presents amounts using Solvency II and FRS valuation bases respectively.
-For classification purposes, amounts have been aggregated using Solvency II classification methodologies.
+Both of the above D.3 tables present amounts using Solvency-UK and FRS valuation basis respectively.
+For classification purposes, amounts have been aggregated using Solvency-UK classification methodologies.

-The Group's other liabilities are valued using the following principles:
+The Group and UKC Solo other liabilities are valued using the following principles: